Nam4ik/Nam4ik/README.md

 <h1 align="center"> Im Namilskyy 📺️</h1>
 <p align="center">
 Hi there!
 I`m system low-level and microcontrollers programmer,<br> but have and other skills.
-Just shitcoding and fun while i can!
+Just shitcoding and have fun while i can! <br>
+If u have an interesting idea and need a help dont wait and write me!
 </p>

 <br>